Ringrot sat on a stool in the meagre shade of his buttress.

 No.

 This is insurrection, sedition, mutinous treachery and more.
 There can be no excuse for not having chalk and therefore I condemn you and your family to be it's substitute.
-Perhaps, just perhaps, your bones brittle will suffice!
+Perhaps, just perhaps, your brittle bones will suffice if I chew slowly.
 Now get your entire family to line up so that I may eat them.

-A queue formed in front of Gogu, his ten chins wobbling as his folded guts groaned like wrestlers.
+A queue formed in front of Gugo, his ten chins wobbling as his folded guts groaned like mud wrestlers.

-First in was the family mouse.
+First up was the family mouse.
 Then the rat.
-Then the budgie and the final pet, the goat.
+Then the budgie and finally, the cat.
 Then came the children three, who began to sweat and moan.

-Suddenly a large shit-flecked bat landed to the gargoyle's complete displeasure and squawked.
+Suddenly a large shit-flecked bat landed to the gargoyle's complete displeasure and chirped.

-The King, momentarily distracted, turned to face the thing.
+The King, momentarily distracted, turned to face the thing, considering whether to digest it too.

-This briefest of pauses allowed Pindrop's wife to drag out her large pales of the earlier stranger's arid droppings, so dry and white to be easily mistaken for ...
+This briefest of pauses allowed Ringrot's wife to drag out her large pales of the earlier stranger's arid droppings, so dry and white to be easily mistaken for ...

 Chalk!
 We have some Sire!
 My husband was but confused.

 So!
-Pindrop!
-The lady of the house saves your family's skin eh!
+Ringrot!
+The lady of the house has saved your bacon eh!
 Give it here, my entrails are revolting!

-King Grogu downed the bony cess and chewed on it a fair while.
+King Gugo downed the bony cess and chewed on it a fair good while.

-Feathery chalk that was Pindrop but salving all the same.
-My belly's settling like a good custard.
+Mighty feathery chalk that Ringrot but calming all the same.
+My belly's settling like a damn good custard.

-And so it was the Pindrops fed the King the stranger's soil and joined the hallowed ranks of the royal brush and the clean cheeks.
+And so it was the Ringrots had fed the King the stranger's shite, tidied the mighty crack and thus joined the hallowed ranks of the royal brush.

-They laughed and danced around the empty bucket.
+They laughed and danced around the empty buckets.

-The gargoyle laughed too, as the Monarch's immeasurable log flumed over its back in a yellow tide and plummeted to the villagers running every which way below.
+The gargoyle laughed too, as the Monarch's immeasurable log flumed over its back in a bubbling yellow tide and plummeted onto the gagging villagers running every which way far below.

 No comments: